cldwalker/core/README.markdown

 Description
 ===========

-My extensions to core and standard ruby 1.8 classes, similar to the facets and activesupport gems.
-Although my extensions are probably nothing new, they are unobtrusive (monkeypatching is up to you) and have basic checks for preventing method name collision.
+Provides an easy way of using/sharing our Ruby extensions without forcing monkeypatching on anyone.
+Extensions to classes can be under any namespace but are assumed to map in a simple way.
+For example, for the namespace Core, Core::Array would map to Array.

-So if you're not feeling shy, monkeypatch:
+So, if you're not feeling shy, let's monkeypatch with the default extensions in Core:

 	irb>> require 'core'
 	true